 This article describes how you can free up space in your Gmail mailbox by removing bulky email messages and large file attachments.
-If you are on Windows (2000, XP, Vista or Win 7) and use Google email, this may be worth giving a shot.

 While Yahoo!
-Mail and Windows Live Hotmail offer POP3 access to your email, GMail (and Google Apps for Email) is probably the only free web mail service that also provides free offline access to your email messages via the IMAP route.
+Mail and Windows Live Hotmail offer POP3 access to your email, Gmail (and Google Apps for Email) is probably the only free web mail service that also provides free offline access to your email messages via the IMAP route.

 The benefits of using IMAP4 far outweigh POP3 – the primary feature being instant synchronization of the action with the mail server.
 As an example, if you have configured Outlook or Thunderbird with your Gmail account using IMAP4, you can delete messages in the local client and they’ll get moved to the Trash folder in Gmail as well automatically.